evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 ### 3. Configure the LSP

 Configuring a typescript plugin allows any editor such as VSCode or neovim to recognize the correct type of contract imports.
+This should be added to your tsconfig automatically via restarting your vite serve.

-Add the `@tevm/ts-plugin` to the typescript config (note I think you might have to install @tevm/ts-plugin because a bug here but will be testing later)
+To add it manually, add the `@tevm/ts-plugin` to the typescript config.
+It will be automatically added if it doesn't already exist.

 ```json
 {